sjackman/uniqtag-paper/README.md

 Results
 =======

-UniqTag was used to assign nine-peptide identifiers to the first peptide sequence, that with the smallest ENSP number, of each gene of the Ensembl human genome.
+UniqTag was used to assign identifiers of nine peptides to the first protein sequence, that with the smallest ENSP number, of each gene of the Ensembl human genome.
 This analysis was repeated for nine builds of the Ensembl human genome ([Flicek, 2014][]) spanning seven years and two major genome assemblies, NCBI36